xdkernelx/phase-0-tracks/version-control/git-definitions.md

   A good commit message is one that describes in a concise but precise manner just exactly what you did to a file.
 Did you add a special function to a code?
 If so, what does it do, is it left unoptimized, what are some special notes of the additions?
 If you simple re-organized or optimized code, explain how to benefit future code maintainers.

 * What is a merge conflict?
+  A merge conflict as I understand is when a file from two branches, including the master branch, is modified.
+When a merge is attempted, if there are any lines that "overlap," git will give you a warning.

+  Likewise, if you have deleted any files that should be there from the point of branching and editing, you will get a warning.
+Nothing should occur if you create and then delete a file in a feature branch before merging with the master though.